konnco/laravel-transeloquent/README.md

 and the default excluded field is `id`, `created_at`, `updated_at` these fields will not saved into database.

-if you want to add only some fields to be translated, you may have to add `$onlyFields` into your model.
+if you want to add only some fields to be translated, you may have to add `$translateOnly` into your model.
 ```php
 namespace App;